raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 Using `foldList`, `unfoldToList`, `multiplyByTwoWithRemainder`, and `divideByTwoWithRemainder` to derive the invertible functions `fromBinary` and `toBinary` feels like a lot of work if that's all we want to do.

 However, let's think about what `foldList` and `unfoldToList` really do: They repeatedly apply an invertible function to a value.
-This is analagous to composing an invertible function with itself.
+This is analogous to composing an invertible function with itself.
 From this we infer that if we use an invertible combiner with `foldList`, we get an invertible fold.
 And if we use an invertible uncombiner with `unfoldToList`, we get an invertible unfold.

 Now we have something: `foldList` and `unfoldToList` are higher-order invertible functions.
 This helps us reason, because once we've satisfied ourselves that `foldList` and `unfoldToList` are higher-order invertible functions, we can use them to compose functions, and all we have to satisfy ourselves with is the invertibility of our arguments.